 Each room of your home serves a different function — entertaining, sleeping, showering or movement through the home.

 Rooms that involve entertaining like your family room or playroom require window treatments that let in a lot of natural light.
 This makes the room more inviting, comfortable and naturally makes it safer to move around.
-These rooms benefit from sheer or semi-shear window treatments that let in more light.
+These rooms benefit from sheer or semi-sheer window treatments that let in more light.

-Some rooms convert, such as game room or a living room to a media room or home theatre.
+Some rooms convert, such as a game room or a living room to a media room or home theatre.
 If that is the case you might want to consider layered window treatments.
 Combine thick floor to ceiling draperies with roman shades so you can adjust the amount of light in the room.
 No one wants a sun glare on the big screen TV.

 For your entryway, you don’t want curtains that darken the entrance.
 This can make your home uninviting.
 Long heavy drapes can hang on the floor getting stepped on getting dirty.
 In this space, opt for clean window treatments that are equal to the size of the windows, and lighter colors.
 Sheer, or semi-sheer keep the entrance bright.

-For rooms that involve a bit more privacy we’ll go into those later!
+For rooms that involve a bit more privacy, we’ll go into those later!

 Window Treatments Based on Location

-Whether your home is one sprawling oasis, or built on multiple levels, you can evaluate your window treatment needs based on the where your rooms will be located in the layout.
+Whether your home is one sprawling oasis or built on multiple levels, you can evaluate your window treatment needs based on the where your rooms will be located in the layout.

 Rooms that face a neighbor, adjacent street or entry will require more privacy.
 Rooms on the 2nd level of the home may not require as much privacy but you still want the option to close your curtains when the time calls.
 Combine window treatments to control light, and privacy as much as you need to.